brittanywelsh/st-character-manager/dev_log.md

 - Added a GameError class to the project.
 This is a new error-type is intended to be used for violations of game rules instead of programming errors.
 Documentation provided in GameError.js.
+- Implemented the changeAttributeForCharacter method of AttributeController.
+It is unclear to me whether what was implemented was what was intended for the updateAttributes method in the plan.
+Implemention induced a private method called isLegalAttributeBuy, as well as the AttributeList and Buy properties of Attribute.js.
+Buy includes two properties: 'Wallet' for the available spending points, and 'Cost' which contains all the attribute score costs.
+Documentation provided in the appropriate files.

 ## Sept 2, 2015 (meeting)
 - Major code overhaul and re-structuring.
 Today's commit provides a BLANK scaffolding